 Handicraft from the carpenters of Bang Sue, Bangkok

 I’ll tell you more about what I learned from the woodcraft road in the next article.
-Before, let me share with you a bit on How Cyclology attracted my attention.
+Before, let me share with you a bit about How Cyclology attracted my attention.

 The way they care about the shop is to me an indicator of how they care about the product they sell and the services they give to your bikes.